Red Velvet Cake & Cinnamon Buttercream Frosting Recipe

 - 4 large eggs, room temp

 - 1 cup vegetable shortening

 - 1/3 cup heavy whipping cream

 - 1 cup butter, at room temperature

-- 2 teaspoon vanilla extract (clear vanilla will help keep frosting white)
+- 2 teasoons vanilla extract (clear vanilla will help keep frosting white)

 - 8 cups powdered sugar